thandal/nanopy/README.md

 # nanopy
-Python implementation of NANO-related functions.

-## C libraries for work generation and signing messages
 * Install the library from PyPI by running `pip install nanopy`.
-* Install the library from source by running `python setup.py build && python setup.py install`.
+* Or, install the library from source by running `python setup.py build && python setup.py install`.

+## C libraries for work generation and signatures
-* Point to custom compiler by prepending the installation command with `CC=path/to/custom/c/compiler`.
+* Point to a custom compiler (default is `gcc`) by prepending the installation command with `CC=path/to/custom/c/compiler`.
   * When using `Visual C`, additionally prepend the installation command with `USE_VC=1`.
 * For GPU, appropriate OpenCL ICD and headers are required. `sudo apt-get install ocl-icd-opencl-dev nvidia-opencl-icd/amd-opencl-icd`
   * Enable GPU usage by prepending the installation command with `USE_GPU=1`.

+## Usage
+* Functions in the core library are written in the same template as [nano's RPC protocol](https://github.com/nanocurrency/nano-node/wiki/RPC-protocol).
+If there is a function, you can more or less call it the same way you would get that `action` done via RPC.
+For e.g., the RPC `action` to generate work for a hash is, [work_generate](https://github.com/nanocurrency/nano-node/wiki/RPC-protocol#work-generate) with `hash` as a parameter.
+In the library, the `action` becomes the function name and parameters become function arguments.
+Thus to generate work, call `work_generate(hash)`.
+  * Optional RPC parameters become optional function arguments in python.
+In `work_generate`, `use_peers` and `difficulty` are optional arguments available for RPC.
+However, `use_peers` is not a useful argument for local operations.
+Thus only `difficulty` is available as an argument.
+It can be supplied as `work_generate(hash, difficulty=x)`.
+  * Only purely local `action`s are supported in the core library (work generation, signing, account key derivations, etc.).
+* Functions in the `rpc` sub-module follow the exact template as [nano's RPC protocol](https://github.com/nanocurrency/nano-node/wiki/RPC-protocol).
+Unlike the core library, there is no reason to omit an `action` or parameter.
+Thus the library is a fully compatible API to nano-node's RPC.
+* [nano's RPC wiki](https://github.com/nanocurrency/nano-node/wiki/RPC-protocol) can be used as a manual for this library.
+There are no changes in `action` or `parameter` names, except in a few cases \(`hash`, `id`, `type`\) where the parameter names are keywords in python.
+For those exceptions, arguments are prepended with an underscore \(`_hash`, `_id`, `_type`\).

 ## WSGI node API
 * `nanopy.wsgi` is a WSGI-Python script that routes requests from a public port to the node RPC.
 It has no Python dependencies and will run on pure Python.